nlivaic/SparkRoseDigital.Template/source/readme.md

 ## Versioning

 We are using semver and GitVersion.
 Each commit message gets a suffix (defined in `./githooks/prepare-commit-msg` and recognized in `GitVersion.yml`). `feature/` branch gets a suffix saying GitVersion should bump minor version. `fix/` branch gets a suffix saying GitVersion should bump patch version.
 Bumping major version needs to be done manually by tagging a commit.
 We do not embed the version in the assemblies yet.
 GitVersion depends on `--no-ff` merges to be able to deduce version successfully.
 Make sure your ADO project enforces this, do not allow developers to merge PRs differently!

-## Generating cert for your local development box

-The template does not use HTTPS, however it can easily be added.
-There is a `.conf` file in there which you need to tweak to your liking.
-Then you need to generate `.crt` and `.key` files for Api.
-These make up the self-signed certificate, and the commands to create the certificate are below, with a dummy password of `rootpw`:

-1. Go to **solution root folder** and execute below lines from **WSL2**:

-   sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout api-local.sparkrosedigital_template.key -out api-local.sparkrosedigital_template.crt -config api-local.sparkrosedigital_template.conf -passin pass:rootpw

-   sudo openssl pkcs12 -export -out api-local.sparkrosedigital_template.pfx -inkey api-local.sparkrosedigital_template.key -in api-local.sparkrosedigital_template.crt

-2. Add the certificate to your computers CA store: go to ./nginx, right-click on `.pfx` files and install to `LocalMachine` -> `Trusted Root Certification Authorities`.

-For more details consult: https://bit.ly/3eWOHH2

-## Hosts file

-You can tell nginx to work with the `localhost`, however this might become a problem if you have multiple services running.
-To sidestep the issue you can keep the nginx.conf as it is, but that will require a change to `hosts` file.

-    # Development DNS
-    127.0.0.1	    api-local.sparkrosedigital_template.com
-    127.0.0.1	    id-local.sparkrosedigital_template.com

 ## Migrations